rickbenavidez/ruby_llm/docs/_core_features/chat.md

 puts JSON.parse(response.content)
 ```

-Allowed parameters vary widely by provider and model.
-Please consult the provider's documentation.
+> Available parameters vary by provider and model.
+Always consult the provider's documentation for supported features.
+RubyLLM passes these parameters through without validation, so incorrect parameters may cause API errors.

-## Structured Output with JSON Schemas (`with_schema`)
-{: .d-inline-block }

-RubyLLM supports structured output, which guarantees that AI responses conform to your specified JSON schema.
-This is different from JSON mode – while JSON mode guarantees valid JSON syntax, structured output enforces the exact schema you define.

 {: .note }

+## Getting Structured Output

+When building applications, you often need AI responses in a specific format for parsing and processing.
+RubyLLM provides two approaches: JSON mode for valid JSON output, and structured output for guaranteed schema compliance.

-**Structured Output vs JSON Mode:** JSON mode (using `with_params(response_format: { type: 'json_object' })`) guarantees valid JSON but not any specific structure.
+> JSON mode (using `with_params(response_format: { type: 'json_object' })`) guarantees valid JSON but not any specific structure.
 Structured output (`with_schema`) guarantees the response matches your exact schema with required fields and types.
 Use structured output when you need predictable, validated responses.
+{: .note }

 ```ruby
 # JSON mode - guarantees valid JSON, but no specific structure